apache/cordova-plugin-media-capture/README.md

     navigator.device.capture.captureAudio(captureSuccess, captureError, options);

-### Amazon Fire OS Quirks

-- The `duration` parameter is not supported.
-Recording lengths cannot be limited programmatically.

 ### Android Quirks

 - The `duration` parameter is not supported.
 Recording lengths can't be limited programmatically.

-### BlackBerry 10 Quirks

-- The `duration` parameter is not supported.
-Recording lengths can't be limited programmatically.
-- The `limit` parameter is not supported, so only one recording can be created for each invocation.

 ### iOS Quirks